MIND ON FIRE: THE LIFE OF JACOB BOEHME

 Then Boehme began his first book, Aurora.

-In the summer of 1612 he lent the still-unfinished Aurora to a nobleman named Karl von Endern who, without the author’s knowledge, had the book unbound and copied.
+In the summer of 1612 he lent the still-unfinished Aurora to a nobleman named Karl von Endern who had the book unbound and copied.
 Thus, unbeknownst to Boehme, his book began to circulate and his name came to be known among the intellectuals of Lusatia, Bohemia and Silesia.

 The Council must not have slept well that night, since next morning they repented and invited Boehme to return.
 They urged him “out of love for the city’s quiet” to hand his book over to Richter for immolation and desist from writing any more books.
 To this he agreed.

 He applied himself to his trade and did not write again for seven years.
 But the persecution only increased his fame and curiosity about his book!
 Scholars and noblemen made pilgrimages to his house, sometimes staying for weeks.
-His learned friends persistently urged him to ignore the Council’s decree and take up his pen again.
+Friends urged him to ignore the Council’s decree and take up his pen again.
 He was understandably reluctant to comply.

 I saw this first book no more in three years; I supposed that it was dead and gone, till certain learned men sent me some copies of it, who exhorted me to proceed, and manifest my talent, to which the outward reason would by no means agree, because it had suffered so much already for it; moreover, the spirit of reason was very weak and timorous, for my high light was for a good while also withdrawn from me, and it did glow in me as a hidden fire; so that I felt nothing but anguish and perplexity within me; outwardly I found contempt, and inwardly a fiery instigation; yet I was not able to comprehend [that light] till the breath of the Most High did help me to it again, and awakened new life in me, and then I obtained a better style in writing, also deeper and more grounded knowledge: I could bring everything better into the outward expression.